Proving Termination of Graph Transformation Systems using Weighted Type Graphs over Semirings: Preliminaries

+In an ordered semiring $S_\le$ contains at least all elements that are larger or equal than $0$.
+Furthermore it is easy to see that $1\in S_<\subseteq S_\le$ and $S_\le$, $S_<$ are both closed under multiplication.

 \begin{example} Examples of semirings which play a role in termination proving are: \begin{itemize} \item The natural numbers form a semiring $\tpl{\nats,+,\cdot,0,1,\leq}$, where $\leq$ is the standard ordering of the natural numbers.
 We will call this semiring the arithmetic semiring (on the natural numbers).
-This is a strictly ordered semiring because both $<$ and $\leq$ are monotone in $+$ and $\cdot$ \item The tropical semiring (on the natural numbers) is:
+This is a strictly ordered semiring because both $+$ and $\cdot$ are monotone for $\le$ and $+$ is monotone for $<$.